We have a flash flood watch happening here where we are at the EIB Southern Command.

 The problem is you cannot deal with real problems with fake statistics or fake politicians.

-Here's Rich in Waterloo, Iowa.
+Here's Rich at Waterloo, Iowa.

-Hi, Rich, I'm glad you called.
+I'm glad you called.

 Hey, thanks for taking my call.

-And like uh a bundle of contradictions, so just take a puff on your cigar before you knock me out of the park.
+So just take a puff on your cigar before you knock me out of the park.

 Just give me a chance here.

-First of all, you've made on here, wait, wait, wait just a second.
+Wait, wait, wait just a second.

 Hold your thought here just a second.

-Hang on, just a sec.
+Hang on just a sec.

 All right, go.

-Okay, I am a conservative, probably on almost every issue.
+Okay, I am a conservative probably on almost every issue.

 One of them I'm not, though, is the minimum wage thing.

-And you cited two arguments, you know, before you break, you're using all this complicated economic stuff that only an economist could refute you on.
+You know, before you break, you're using all this complicated economic stuff that only an economist could refute you on.

 You know, just me, average guy sitting out here, I can't refute you on what you're saying.